 Missed Exams:

-If an exam is missed, you have 1 week to schedule a makeup time in the testing center with a 10% per day late penalty unless we have come to another agreement.
+If an exam is missed for any reason, you have 1 week to schedule a makeup time in the testing center or I hand back the exam to any section of the same course, whichever occurs first, with a 10% per day late penalty unless we have come to another agreement.
 You must notify me at least 24 hours in advance of your appointment or your exam may not be there.

 You may not get the same exam as the rest of the class.